 If you have more questions about prayer, email Mary Hardegen at firstname.lastname@example.org to connect with someone to learn more.
 If you'd like to join us for opportunities at Watermark where we pray together as a church family, scroll down.
 Either way, let's pray together...for there is power in prayer!

 WEEKLY OPPORTUNITIES FOR PRAYER

 There are prayer partners available to pray with you after every weekly service at each of our campuses.
 At McKinley in the prayer room outside the doors of the Worship Center, at South Creek in the rear of the worship center next to the prayer sign and at Bayview Chapel in the parlor.

-The Prayer Room at McKinley is also open for anyone: every Sunday morning at 8:30am and Thursday mornings at 6:30am.
+The Prayer Room at McKinley is also open for anyone: every Sunday morning at 8:30am.

 Streams of Freedom